fenago/python-journey/md/Lab_3.md

-In this lab, I discuss the two major Python sequence types: lists and tuples.
-At first, lists may remind you of arrays in many other languages, but don't be fooled: lists are a good deal more flexible and powerful than plain arrays.

-Tuples are like lists that can't be modified; you can think of them as a restricted type of list or as a basic record type.
-I discuss the need for such a restricted data type later in the chapter.
-This lab also discusses a newer Python collection type: sets.
-Sets are useful when an object's membership in the collection, as opposed to its position, is important

-Most
-of the chapter is devoted to lists, because if you understand lists, you pretty much understand tuples.
-The last part of the chapter discusses the differences between lists and tuples in both functional and design terms.

 ### Lists are like arrays

 A list in Python is much the same thing as an array in Java or C or any other language; it's an ordered collection of objects.
 You create a list